-Appendix Figure 4.
+Additional File Figure 4.
 Vector bionomics parameter distributions and fitted model incidence compared to the MAP estimates calibrated against.
 A) The distribution of the parameters used from the 100 best LHC models.
 Violin plots show density of data, the boxplot the quantiles and outliers and the points the individual values.
 B) The model predicted incidence against the MAP incidence the model was calibrated against, error bars show the 95% CI’s.
 The vector densities required to produce these estimates were a median of 6.8 (95% CI 3.2 - 35.1).

 Impact of Anopheles stephensi under different assumptions of populations exposed.